Secrets Plastic Surgeons Want You To Know: Your Skin, Sunshine And Cigarettes

 Smoking cigarettes significantly damage your health, beyond the usual warnings; this is especially reflected through the appearance of your skin.
 Someone who smokes a pack of cigarettes everyday will age much quicker than a non-smoker of the same age.
 The smoker will develop wrinkles and lines that later on become dry, coarse and uneven, riddled with broken blood vessels.
 Cigarettes can even change the shade of your skin to an orange or grey complexion.
 A surgeon can look at anyone’s skin and know if they smoke, even if it’s only small amounts a day.

 But cigarettes don’t just accelerate your skin’s maturing, they also cause complications and conflict with ongoing surgeries.
 This is because cigarettes don’t allow your body to fully heal and recover from wounds.
-If your body can’t regenerate and spring back from a surgical wound or procedure, you have increased risks of infection.
+If your body can’t regenerate and spring back from a surgical wound or procedure, you have increased risks of infection (ReviaHome).

 This is why surgeons strongly recommend to stop smoking post-op and pre-op to avoid all these unfortunate factors.
 They know if you’ve been cheating as well, since they can read your skin or see if your wounds and scars have mended.